reutermj/blank-to-bazel/rules.md

 1. Assess the existing build system first to understand its structure, dependencies, and build semantics.
 2. Convert the build script in this repo to a Bazel build configuration that preserves the original build semantics.
-3. **Do not modify source files** - the goal is to get the original sources building with Bazel without changing the underlying codebase.
+3. **Minimize source file modifications** - the goal is to get the original sources building with Bazel while avoiding changes to the underlying codebase.
+Only modify source files when absolutely necessary to get the build and tests to pass in the Bazel environment.
+If modifications are necessary, make them as minimal as possible.
 4. As part of the summary, write out a rules.new.md that includes a revision of this file with the considerations outlined in: Detailing future improvements.
 - **Do not modify the "Instructions" and "Detailing future improvements" sections** of the rules.md file when creating rules.new.md.
 - Base all suggested improvements to rules.new.md on actual conversion experience, not speculation